 New Bedford, Massachusetts | Finding Spring in the Whaling City

-The calendar said May, but it felt a lot more like March as my wife and I gazed out at yet another gray, forty-degree morning in Keene, New Hampshire.
+The calendar said April, but it felt a lot more like March as my wife and I gazed out at yet another gray morning in Keene, New Hampshire.
 With a full Saturday ahead and no plans of any kind, we decided a road trip south was in order.
 Seconds later, we established two criteria for our destination—it had to be close to the ocean and close enough to home so we could be there and back within eight hours.
 After briefly considering several coastal options, we decided to go someplace neither of us had ever been—New Bedford, Massachusetts.

 Rustic brick and stone warehouses reminded me of Portland, Maine.
 I saw Portsmouth, New Hampshire, in the clapboard single-family homes, galleries, and cafes.
 The beautiful Victorian homes along County Street brought back memories of Providence, Rhode Island.
 Finally, as we rolled to a stop on Johnny Cake Hill next to the Whaling Museum, I felt like I could have been at the Peabody Essex Museum in Salem, Massachusetts.

 I parked directly behind the two-hour parking sign, which seemed like a perfect situation given our compressed schedule.
 We crossed the street and made our way through the glass doors of the New Bedford Whaling Museum where we were greeted by Kobo and Quasimodo, the skeletons of a 66-foot blue whale and a 37-foot humpback whale.
 (See a photo of the duo here.)